When Does Home Insurance Cover a Fallen Tree?

 How Much Will Insurance Pay for Tree Removal?

-Most standard homeowners policies impose a sublimit specifically for tree debris removal — separate from your main dwelling coverage.
-This is one of the most important numbers to know, because actual tree removal costs can far exceed what your policy reimburses.
+Most standard homeowners policies impose a sublimit specifically for tree debris removal, separate from your main dwelling coverage.
+This is one of the most important numbers to know, because actual tree removal costs in 2026 routinely exceed what your policy reimburses.

 |---|---|

-The debris removal sublimit typically ranges from $500 to $1,000 per tree, and some policies cap the total payout per loss event at $1,000 regardless of how many trees fell.
-The good news: if a tree is physically resting on your roof and must be removed to make repairs, that removal may be treated as part of the structural repair cost — not subject to the sublimit.
+The debris removal sublimit typically ranges from $500 to $1,000, and many policies cap the total payout per loss event at $1,000 regardless of how many trees fell.
+The good news: if a tree is physically resting on your roof and must be removed to make repairs, that removal cost is treated as part of the structural repair, not the sublimit.

 Does Insurance Cover Preventive Tree Removal?

-No — and this surprises many homeowners.
+No, and this surprises many homeowners.
 Homeowners insurance does not cover the cost of removing a tree that is still standing, even if it's dead, leaning dangerously, or poses a clear risk to your home.
 Preventive removal is considered routine home maintenance, which is always the homeowner's responsibility.
+If you hire an arborist to remove a hazardous tree before it falls, you're paying out of pocket.
+The modest cost of removal now could save you from a denied claim or massive structural damage later.

 How to File a Tree Damage Claim & Protect Yourself